 Pillar #2, The Bag

-Although it does not seem difficult, choosing a bag that is engineered correctly for a given application is not as straight forward as it may appear.
+Although it does not seem difficult, choosing a bag that is engineered correctly for a given application is not as straightforward as it may appear.
 Frequently when a producer experiences poor results, the root cause of the problem is a bag that is not appropriately designed for that specific application.

 This is not to say that the problem is the quality of the bag or the producer of the bag for that matter.
 For instance, a common problem we see on a regular basis is that bags are sized to fit the packed (non-aerated) bulk density of a given material while most times those same materials are fed into the bag at their loose (aerated) bulk density.
 In practical terms what this means is that when the product is moved mechanically or pneumatically, it is entrained with air and when that air is mixed with the material the bulk density is temporarily lowered.

 The problem is that most people sell their products by weight, not volume.
-The dilemma they face is that if they sized their bags to fit the loose (aerated) bulk density of their material, the bag would look like a raisin when the product settled and returned to their non-aerated state.
+The dilemma they face is that if they sized their bags to fit the loose (aerated) bulk density of their material, the bag would look like a raisin when the product settled and returned to its non-aerated state.
 But to make matters worse, frequently they will use the bag and the bagging machine as a mechanism for compacting the material into as small a space as possible.

 On the surface, it makes sense.
 A dense package looks better.
 It travels well and is less susceptible to load shifting during transit.
 And the more material that can be fit into a smaller space, the less it will cost to ship.
-Yet, the simple fact is that a bag that fills to volume before it reaches the target weight will produce a list of negative and unwanted side effects.
+Yet, the simple fact is that a bag that fills to the volume before it reaches the target weight will produce a list of negative and unwanted side effects.
 The bag will be full but the bagging machine that is designed to fill by weight will continue to attempt to deliver material into a bag that has no more room to fit it.
 The result is product spillage and dusting and bag weights that are out of tolerance.

 Perhaps the more critical of the two is the bag’s ability to release air pressure, and that depends largely on the materials used to fabricate the bag.
-Many factors must be considered here, including whether the bag is made with traditional paper, high performance paper, plastics or a combination.
+Many factors must be considered here, including whether the bag is made with traditional paper, high-performance paper, plastics, or a combination.
 The weight of the material and the number of layers also need to be considered.
-The ability of a bag to release internal air pressure is greatly impacted by the inside mechanics of the bag, like whether there is a layer of polyethylene (PE), to what extent the PE is perforated or sliced, and where in the layer sequence the PE is inserted.
+The ability of a bag to release internal air pressure is greatly impacted by the inside mechanics of the bag, like whether there is a layer of polyethylene (PE), to what extent the PE is perforated or sliced, and wherein the layer sequence the PE is inserted.
 The ability of the bag to release air pressure subsequently impacts filling speed and overall machine performance.
-For instance, in the case of an air packers which work by creating an imbalance of air pressure between high pressure (the pressurizing chamber) and low pressure (the bag), if the air pressure inside the bag equalizes with the pressure in the pressurizing chamber of the machine, the product will stop flowing or flow slowly.
+For instance, in the case of air packers which work by creating an imbalance of air pressure between high pressure (the pressurizing chamber) and low pressure (the bag), if the air pressure inside the bag equalizes with the pressure in the pressurizing chamber of the machine, the product will stop flowing or flow slowly.

 The second factor, consistency in the quality of the bag’s construction, can impact the filling process in three ways.
 First, in automated applications, if bag tolerances vary from bag to bag due to loose manufacturing tolerances of the bag manufacturer, the machine might have issues consistently placing the bag on the spout for filling.
 This could also affect the way they stack in the magazine, which can lead to misfeeding in the system.
 Finally, if there are issues with the quality of the bag or inconsistency in characteristics like perforation, efficiency can be compromised due to poor de-aeration.

-Sometimes a bag change may have nothing to do with a supplier, but is instead the result of a well-intentioned machine operator who sees an opportunity to save a penny or two per bag by making a change.
+Sometimes a bag change may have nothing to do with a supplier but is instead the result of a well-intentioned machine operator who sees an opportunity to save a penny or two per bag by making a change.
 Or perhaps the company’s purchasing department decides to switch to a bag with fewer layers.